mudont/switching_to_nixos/README.md

     - Ignored a Warning about not supporting multiuser Nix setup or something like that
     - Didn't like "." in hostname.
 So changed hostname and re-ran
     - couldn't rename /boot to /boot.bak (resource busy error).
 I edited the script to skip this

+1. Looks like partitioning disks and creating filesystems is done the traditional way.
+No reproducible, functional NixOS magic here.
+I didn't change the partitions.
+Kept what nixos-infect left me, which seems to be the partitioning that was in effect under Ubuntu.
 1. [flox](https://beta.floxdev.com/docs/tour/tour-1/#install-flox)